How do I know the CoolSpeed® mini’s rotation speed?

 With CoolSpeed® mini Air, the air pressure is set via the compressed air service unit.
 Turn on the compressed air and adjust the pressure according to the performance diagram.

 Note that the speed diagrams and the pressure gauge show the idle speed.
 The speed in engagement is approx. 10% lower than the idle speed, depending on the load.

 Do I need a high pressure system to run the CoolSpeed® mini?

 It is not strictly necessary to have a high pressure system to run the CoolSpeed® mini.
 However, a high pressure system will offer the opportunity to utilize the maximum speed and power available.
-The CoolSpeed® mini can operate between 150 psi and 870 psi of coolant/oil pressure.
+The CoolSpeed® mini can operate between 10 bar and 60 bar of coolant/oil pressure.
 Care should be taken to ensure that the necessary volume flow is achieved by the pump.

-Most machines with a 150-2000 psi coolant pump will work with CoolSpeed® due to pressure drop at the spindle.
+Most machines with a 10 to 60 bar coolant pump will work with CoolSpeed® due to pressure drop at the spindle.
 We also have CoolSpeed® mini air series for machines that don’t have coolant or enough pressure/flow rate.

 What is the maximum drill size that may be used with the CoolSpeed® mini?

 The material and drill specifications are critical to the determination of maximum drill size, with cutting speed (SFM) being the most common limitation.
 Due to the use in mainly micro machining applications, the typical drill diameter is max.
 2 mm.